Cockpit SX Tutorials: Antenna Fixings

 by Mike Shellim 28 August 2006

-The assembly screws into the Tx in place of the regular antenna.
-Two set screws are used to set the and tilt angles (Allen keys are provided).
-The antenna then screws into the assembly.
+The base of the joint screws into the Tx in place of the regular antenna, and the antenna then screws into the angled section.
+Two set screws are used to set angle (allen keys are provided).
+The antenna can be removed at any time, while the swivel joint remains attached to the Tx.

 Components of swivel joint